prestodb/presto/presto-docs/src/main/sphinx/admin/verifier.rst

 ``too-many-open-partitions.cluster-size-expiration``      The time limit of the test cluster size being cached.
 ``structured-column.failure-resolver.enabled``            Whether to enable the failure resolver for column mismatches of
                                                           structured-type columns.
+``ignored-functions.failure-resolver.enabled``            Whether to enable the ``IgnoredFunctions`` result mismatch failure
+                                                          resolver.
+``ignored-functions.functions``                           A comma-separated list of functions.
+Resolves mismatches if a query
+                                                          uses any functions in the list.
 ========================================================= ======================================================================